chrisjason0505/smart-batching-rl/results.md

 #  Results & Policy Analysis: The Power of IMPALA V3

-This document breaks down how our AI "brain" performed and explains the technical wizardry behind **IMPALA V3** in a way that doesn't require u to solve eigenvectors of a 32 X 32 matrix on spot.
+This document breaks down how our policy performed and explains the technical wizardry behind **IMPALA V3** in a way that doesn't require u to solve eigenvectors of a 32 X 32 matrix on spot.

 ---